Persistent Software Combining: Recoverable Data Stuctures

+Here, we provide summaries of our recoverable data structures.
+More details and pseudocodes are provided in~\cite{FKK21}.

+{\bf PBStack and PWFstack.} The stack is implemented as a linked list of nodes.
+Since the stack has a single point of synchronization, the state of the stack maintained by our algorithms is just the value of $\mathit{top}$, the pointer pointing to the topmost element of the stack.
+A combiner $\mathit{p}$ copies the appropriate element of $\mathit{MemState}$, reads the current value of $\mathit{top}$ from it, and serves the active requests using the element, $r$, of $\mathit{MemState}$ that $\mathit{p}$ has chosen to work on.
+To serve a \Push, $\mathit{p}$ has to additionally allocate a new node and set the next pointer of it to point to the value of $\mathit{top}$ it read.
+The combiner persists the fields of all newly allocated nodes before persisting $\mathit{e}$ (see also memory management below).
+The combiner applies elimination~\cite{HSY04} to pair off concurrent \Push\ and \Pop\ operations without accessing the state of the object.
+This has small positive impact in performance (Figure~\ref{figs:pstack}).

-{\bf PBQueue.} \PBqueue\ uses a singly linked list to store the nodes of the queue.
-It employs two instances of \PBcomb, one to synchronize the enqueuers and one to synchronize the dequeuers; thus, combiners of the first instance serve only enqueue requests, while combiners of the second instance serves only dequeue requests.
-This results in increased parallelism as it supports concurrent execution of enqueues with dequeues.
+{\bf PBQueue.} \PBqueue\ uses a singly-linked list to store the nodes of the queue.
+To increase parallelism and enhance performance, we do not employ \PBcomb\ in an automatic way.
+We rather utilize two instances of \PBcomb, one to synchronize the enqueuers ($\mathit{I_E}$), and another to synchronize the dequeuers ($\mathit{I_D}$); thus, combiners of $\mathit{I_E}$ serve only enqueue requests, while combiners of $\mathit{I_D}$ serve only dequeue requests.
+This results in increased parallelism: enqueues are executed concurrently with dequeues (but sequentially to other enqueues). $\mathit{I_E}$ stores just the queue's tail pointer in the $st$ field of its $\mathit{StateRec}$ records, whereas $\mathit{I_D}$ stores just the head pointer. \Enqueue\ and \Dequeue\ operations add and remove nodes directly to and from the linked list that implements the queue.
+The first list node always plays the role of a dummy node.